flame-engine/flame/doc/README.md

   our own `Box2D` port called `Forge2D`.
 - [flame_tiled](https://pub.dev/packages/flame_tiled) Which provides integration with the [tiled](https://pub.dev/packages/tiled) package.
+- [flame_svg](https://pub.dev/packages/flame_svg) Which provides the possibility to add SVG rendering support for the Flame game engine

 You can pick and choose whichever parts you want, as they are all independent and modular.